Scientific Name

 Description

-Fenestraria rhopalophylla subsp. aurantiaca, also known as Fenestraria aurantiaca, is a small, stemless succulent that forms clumps of erect, glaucous green leaves with a convex tip and a translucent window.
-The roots are thick, shallow, and spreading.
+Fenestraria rhopalophylla subsp. aurantiaca, also known as Fenestraria aurantiaca, is a small, stemless succulent that forms dense clumps of erect, glaucous green leaves with a convex tip and a translucent window.
+Its roots are thick, shallow, and spreading.
 The leaves are smooth, club-shaped, and can grow up to 1.6 inches (4 cm) long.

 Hardiness